freedomofpress/securedrop-workstation-docs/docs/admin/upgrading_to_fedora_33.rst

 SecureDrop Workstation makes use of several Fedora-based VMs which are part of a Qubes installation by default, including ``sys-firewall``, ``sys-net``, ``sys- usb``, ``work``, and ``vault`` .
-In Qubes 4.0.4, these VMs are based on a Fedora 32 template.
+In Qubes 4.0.4, these VMs are based on a Fedora 32 template, which reached end-of-life on May 25, 2021.

-As of May 25, 2021, Fedora 32 templates are end-of-life.
 If you are provisioning SecureDrop Workstation for the first time, you will need to update your Fedora template manually to Fedora 33 *before* installing SecureDrop Workstation.

 If you are an existing SecureDrop Workstation user, SecureDrop Workstation will install the template automatically when updates are applied, but you